fotober

 Video specs are a key factor in distinguishing camera models

-• Log profiles that capture more dynamic range
+• Log profiles (like C-Log, V-Log) for enhanced dynamic range

-• Focus peaking and zebra patterns for manual control
+• Focus peaking & zebra patterns for manual exposure and focus control

 2.5.
 In-Body Stabilization